SchiefLab/SteichenScience2019/README.md

 This repository contains instructions for obtaining the Next-Generation Sequencing (NGS) reads as well as post-production analysis data found in [J.M Steichen *et al*., *Science* 10.1126/aax4380 (2019)](https://science.sciencemag.org/content/early/2019/10/30/science.aax4380).

-In addition, it contains an example [Zeppelin](https://zeppelin.apache.org/) notebooks containing [PySpark](https://spark.apache.org/docs/0.9.0/python-programming-guide.html) code used to execute the analysis.
+In addition this repository contains an example [Zeppelin](https://zeppelin.apache.org/) notebook containing [PySpark](https://spark.apache.org/docs/0.9.0/python-programming-guide.html) code used to execute the analysis.

 ## Obtaining Raw Sequencing Reads

-Forward and reverse reads for NextSeq and HiSeq sequencing are avaialbe for download from our publically avaiable Amazon Web Services S3 data bucket found [here](https://console.aws.amazon.com/s3/buckets/steichenetalpublicdata/raw_sequences/?region=us-east-2&tab=overview).
+Joined reads for NextSeq and HiSeq sequencing are available for download from our publically available Amazon Web Services S3 data bucket found [here](https://console.aws.amazon.com/s3/buckets/steichenetalpublicdata/raw_sequences/?region=us-east-2&tab=overview).

 ## Obtaining Clustered Sequences

-For your convience, the processed raw sequences that were joined, annonated and clustered are also avaiable as a compressed csv file.
-You may use your own database framework to analyze the clustered sequences.
+For your convience, the processed raw sequences that were joined, annonated and clustered are also available as a compressed csv file.
+It is these sequences that were analyzed in the manuscript.
+You may use your own database framework to analyze the clustered sequences in the csv file.

-The compressed CSV file is avaialbe for download [here](https://steichenetalpublicdata.s3-us-west-2.amazonaws.com/analyzed_sequences/AllDataMerged.csv.gz) .
+The compressed csv file is avaialbe for download [here](s3://steichenetalpublicdata/analyzed_sequences/AllDataMerged.csv.gz) .

-**Caution - the compressed CSV file is 100 GB while the uncompressed file is over 700GB**
+**Caution - the compressed csv file is 100 GB while the uncompressed file is over 700GB**

-In addition, the converted parquet file can be found [here](s3://steichenetalpublicdata/analyzed_sequences/parquet).
-Instructions for loading and querying can are found below.
+In addition, we are also providing all the sequences in the csv file as a converted parquet file which was used in our analysis.
+The parquet file can be found [here](s3://steichenetalpublicdata/analyzed_sequences/parquet).
+Instructions for loading and querying parquet files are found below.

-The analyzed CSV files contains the follwoing annotations from [AbStar](https://github.com/briney/abstar) as well as several clustering and other metadata fields.
+The csv file contains the following annotations from [AbStar](https://github.com/briney/abstar) as well as several clustering and other metadata fields.

 ### Abstar Annotations